jajpohke/USBtoC64_AMI_CFG_Adv/ServiceMenu.md

 Reboots the ESP32 directly into **DFU (Device Firmware Upgrade) / Programming Mode**.
 This is extremely useful if your ESP32 board is inside a 3D-printed case and you cannot easily reach the physical "BOOT" button to upload new firmware via Arduino IDE.

 ### `exit` Command
-Closes the Service Menu, shuts down all serial printing overhead, and returns the device to the standard **Zero-Lag gaming mode**.
+Closes the Service Menu, shuts down all serial printing overhead, and returns the device to the standard **normal gaming mode**.
 Always use this command before actually playing a game on real hardware!